jackhwl/aws/Practitioner/4_Monitoring_Security_Pricing/Readme.md

     - Amazon WorkSpaces: managed desktop virtualization service
     - Amazon AppStream: convert your existing desktop applications into a cloud-based application, SaaS for employees or end users
   - Auditing, Monitoring, and Logging Exam Tips
+## Security, Compliance, and Governance
+  - Security: The Bigger Picture